nexvium/prodosfs/README.md

 Log messages are written to `stderr` when in the foreground, `/tmp/<image name>.log` when in the background.

-The image contents are accessible until the `prodosfs` program exits, either due to an unexpected error, a signal, or the mount directory being unmounted with `umount`.
+The image contents are accessible until the `prodosfs` program exits, either due to an unexpected error, a signal, or the directory being unmounted with `umount`.

 ## Extended attributes